evanharmon/in-mono/headspace/aws/aws-exam-tips-rds.md

 - only MANUAL snapshots are limited to share with up to 20 AWS Accounts
 - Automatic snapshots CANNOT be shared with other AWS Accounts, have to copy it over

+## Aurora Replication

+multi-AZ AND Replica are Asynchronous!